Rootthecause/HVI/README.md

 	Importing it as a logo is easier to retain it.<br>

 Q: 	&ensp;Some 3D models on the PCB are missing.<br>
-A:	&ensp;They are not inluded due to licence terms.
+A:	&ensp;They are not included due to licence terms.
 However, you can download them from https://www.samacsys.com/ using the Mouser link provided in the properties of the KiCAD components.<br>

 Q:	&ensp;This is open source.
 Can I modify it?
 Can I sell it?<br>
 A:	&ensp;Sure!
 But please use your own version numbering and change "Designed by Rootthecause"